In this section:

 Corrections to the cover and the text are done at the same time.
 For a further round of corrections, we wait until the next 2000 copies in all formats are sold.

 If you would like corrections earlier than that, we can do it for a cost of £10/$17 per page, if it's only a few pages that are affected, with a minimum of £100/$170.
-More than that, and it is likely to affect the whole book—changes affecting chapter lengths, affecting the Contents page etc. We will then send you an invoice for £3/$5 per page for however many pages there are in the book, and £100/$170 for a cover change (if it is a change to the wording of the cover, or if the text changes mean the spine width needs to be changed).
+More than that, and it is likely to affect the whole book—changes affecting chapter lengths, affecting the Contents page etc. We will then send you an invoice for £3/$5 per page for however many pages there are in the book, and £100/$170 for a cover correction (if it is a change to the wording of the cover, or if the text changes mean the spine width needs to be changed; a full cover change would be charged at £250/$350).
 We will also charge for corrections to the ebook (charges pending).
 Depending on the extent of the changes, we may need to re-convert the whole book.
 We do not deduct correction charges from royalties.